RCD’s & Leads – protection against electrical shock

 Leads and Cords

 Leads and cords are easily damaged, particularly those connected to equipment that is often moved.
-Make sure leads and cords are suitably set up and protected:
+To protect them:

 Testing and Tagging of leads and cords